alanng10/class-lang/Doc/Module/a.md

 If the module has entry for starting execution with the module, additional executable file and executable related files are parts of the module associated files.
+The module execution is started with the execution of the executable file.